4dithyan/Sports-Shop/README.md

 # COSMOS Sports - Premium Sports E-commerce Platform

 COSMOS Sports is a premium sports e-commerce platform built with PHP, MySQL, and modern web technologies.
-The platform features a dark-themed UI with a complete shopping experience including product catalog, shopping cart, wishlist, user accounts, and admin panel.
+The platform features a light-themed UI with a complete shopping experience including product catalog, shopping cart, wishlist, user accounts, and admin panel.

 ## Features